Frequently Asked Questions

 12. Can I wear my honor cords at the CLCC?

-13. Can I apply after the application deadline?
+13. What if I miss the registration deadline?

-YES, you may apply, however there may be a late charge of $10.00 (Please also note if applying after the deadline, your name will not appear in the CLCC written program).
-All students, regardless of the time their application was submitted will have their name read at the ceremony.
+You may be able to register after the deadline.
+However, there will be a late fee of $10.00.
+Since you are registering after the deadline, your name will not appear in the CLCC written program.
+All students who paid the fee, regardless of the time they registered, will have their name READ at the ceremony.

-15. If I'm a dual major, which major should I list on my application?
+16. If I am a dual major, which major should I list?

-You should list your primary major.
-The only reason we ask for your major is to list your name in the CLCC written program under the college you are receiving your degree from.
+You will be listed under your primary major.
 Your name will only appear in the CLCC written program if you apply before the application deadline.

 17. Will I receive official 'approval' to participate in the commencement?

 Yes, an email will be sent to all students with instructions what to expect for the day of the ceremony.